RJonMshka/CS474Homework1/README.md

 ```

 ## OOPS Features
 This DSL supports Classes, Objects and Inheritance.
 There are four kinds of access modifiers: `Public`, `Protected`, `Private`, and `Default` for both fields and methods.
 Also, there can be only constructor and only single class inheritance is supported which means that a class can be constructed with or without only one parent class.
-A class can have atmost one direct super class.
+A class can have to the most one direct super class.

 Only `Public` and `Protected` members (both fields and methods) are inherited. `Public` members can be accessed anywhere given the reference of the object. `Protected`, `Private` and `Default` members are accessible within the body of the class.